aromeni/frameworks_and_languages_module/technical_report.md

 ```
 ### Problem being solved

-In traditional web development, managing interdependent UI elements often leads to tangled, hard-to-maintain code.
-Props and Component Composition in React are designed to solve the problem of building complex user interfaces in a scalable and maintainable way.
-React's approach allows developers to construct UIs from smaller, isolated components that communicate via props.
-This design promotes reusability, as components can be used in different contexts with different data.
-It also enhances the separation of concerns, as each component manages its own functionality and state, making the overall application easier to understand, debug, and maintain.
-Essentially, this architecture addresses the complexities of UI development by enabling a modular, component-based approach.
+- In traditional web development, managing interdependent UI elements often leads to tangled, hard-to-maintain code.
+React's component architecture, empowered by props, elegantly resolves the intricacies of UI construction, enabling developers to create scalable interfaces from self-contained components.
+This modularity fosters reusability and clarity, ensuring components are both isolated and interoperable.
+This paradigm not only streamlines development but also fortifies the maintainability of complex UIs, offering a clear structure for easier debugging and enhancement.

 ### Reference Url:
 - https://legacy.reactjs.org/docs/components-and-props.html